 Once you have arrived in France and applied for/validated your residence permit, the OFII will contact you for an interview regarding integrating into French society.
 You will also have to undergo a two-day civic training course and take a French language test.
 Other things you should consider to help you settle in include:

-See our guide on things to do during your first week in France for a more detailed list of what to consider.
+See our article about things to do during your first week in France for a more detailed list of what to consider.

 Appeals and complaints